derogab/unixmib.org/README.md

 HTML5/JS standards must be followed (you should use https://validator.w3.org and https://jigsaw.w3.org/css-validator/).

 Use Multimedia Fallback (e.g. use alt="" in img tags).
+Use longdesc attributed when needed.

 Keyboard can be used to move between elements of the page without problems.
 If it is necessary use tabindex.

+Test the website in greyscale and in high contrast.

 ## Technologies & Tools